• Skip to primary navigation

 How to make easy Teriyaki chicken

-2. Make the sauce: Combine the soy sauce, vinegar, sake/mirin (if using), garlic, ginger, honey and brown sugar then pour into the hot pan.
+2. Make the sauce: Combine the soy sauce, rice vinegar, sake/mirin (if using), garlic, ginger, honey and brown sugar in a bowl and whisk well then pour into the hot pan.
 Allow to come to a boil and cook for a minute or two until the sauce starts to reduce.
+Stir regularly to prevent the sauce from burning.

 3. Combine with the chicken: Add the chicken and all their resting juices back into the pan.
-Coat the chicken with the sauce and cook for another 4-5 minutes or until the chicken is cooked through and the sauce has thickened.
-Serve the Teriyaki chicken with sesame seeds over rice.
+Stir the chicken with the sauce and cook for another 4-5 minutes or until the chicken is cooked through and the sauce has thickened.
+Reducing the sauce will allow it to thicken but if you want to thicken it even more, add a slurry of cornstarch and water to the pan and cook until thickened.
+Taste and adjust seasoning by adding more soy sauce if necessary.
+Serve the Teriyaki chicken with rice and garnish with sesame seeds and sliced spring or green onions.

 Chicken breast cooked in Teriyaki sauce.